 If you’re like me, whenever you hear the word ‘free’ for apps or tools you’re probably wondering ‘so what’s the catch?’

-Well it’s not a catch so much as a ‘freemium model’.
-This basically means that you may have certain restrictions perhaps based upon the amount of subscribers you can have, emails you can send or features available.
+Well, it’s not a catch so much as a ‘freemium model’.
+This basically means that you may have certain restrictions perhaps based upon the number of subscribers you can have, emails you can send or features available.
 In most cases, though, if you’re a small business these plans will be enough to get you up and running!

 And I guess the ‘catch’ is that once your budget has become a little less lean, you’ll be so happy with the service you’re using that you’ll stick with it and invest in a higher plan.
 But let’s not get ahead of ourselves.